Visual and Performing Arts, MFA

 The MFA in Visual and Performing Arts is a terminal degree which prepares students as professional artists and scholars who can work within their specialty (Dance, Graphic Design, Theater, and Visual Art), and teach at the university level.
 Candidates are required to complete 60 credits, of which 30 are made up from core requirements.
 An additional 30 credits are based on concentration area and comprehensive experience.

-For complete information on program requirements and policies for the 2017-18 year, please see the University Catalog.
+For complete information on program requirements and policies, please see the University Catalog.

 This information is being provided here for your planning purposes only.
 For official catalog information, please refer instead to the official George Mason University Catalog Website at http://catalog.gmu.edu.